What is Politics?

 ...for why would we wish for freedom...or democracy etc unless we had already as a matter of practice, tried it?

-And though Oakeshott was on the 20th century's greatest political thinkers, we can trace the idea of attending to and shepherding political arrangements back to Aristotle in the 5thC.
+And though Oakeshott was on the 20th century's greatest political thinkers, we can trace his ideas of attending to and shepherding political arrangements back to Aristotle in the 5thC.
 BC.

 and should this be how politics is done?

-...And thus that against Machiavelli, politics is not the art of being cunning in maintaining power and the love of your people but is about doing the right and the good?
+...And thus that (against Machiavelli) claim that politics is not the art of being cunning in maintaining power and the love of your people...but is about doing the right and the good?

 But should political virtue be about the right and the good - the maintaining of principle or the fitting of principles to the circumstances and abandoning them if they don't fit even if they are 'the right thing to do'

-Machiavelli cited in his celebrated short book The Prince' the example of the Prince who won the love of a people his favorite General had conquered by having that general brutally killed in from the those people.
+Machiavelli cited in his celebrated short book The Prince' the example of the Prince who won the love of a conquered people...by having their conqueror, (the Prince's favourite General) brutally killed in from the those people.

-Q: Has real politics got time for theory? for morality? for principle?
+Q: Have 'real' politics got time for theory? for morality? for principle?